modular-magician/terraform-provider-google-beta/website/docs/r/network_security_server_tls_policy.html.markdown

 ClientTlsPolicy is a resource that specifies how a client should authenticate connections to backends of a service.
 This resource itself does not affect configuration unless it is attached to a backend service resource.

+Recreating a server TLS policy that's in use by another resource will give a `resourceInUseByAnotherResource` error.
+Use `lifecycle.create_before_destroy` to avoid this type of error.

 ~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.